| |

 |

 If you are a hiking purest who prefers trekking on single track hiking trails, I'd recommend making an exception here.
 The dirt road is wide, well graded, and hosts daily traffic of official vehicles servicing the facility at Henninger Flats.
 So why hike a dirt road?
-One good reason is for the outstanding city views all the way up, especially in the non-summer months when the air is fresh and the visibility clear.
-And the destination, Henninger Flats, is a real treat, complete with water, picnic tables, a visitor center, campground, and lots of pleasant shade.
-And it's home to the Los Angels County Experimental Forestry Nursery.
+One good reason is for the outstanding city views all the way up, especially in the non-summer months when the air is fresh and the visibility can be clear.
+And the destination, Henninger Flats, is a real treat, complete with water, picnic tables, bathrooms, a nature center/museum, and lots of pleasant shade.
+And Henninger Flats is home to the Los Angels County Experimental Forestry Nursery.

 Season: November - June

 Generally speaking, the front range of the San Gabriels is best hiked in the cooler months, and the back range is best in the warmer months.
 Henninger Flats sits in the front range.
 Walking there on a hot summer day, with the full wrath of the sun beating down on you the whole way, can be miserably punishing.
 But the route still gets a lot of use in the summer, primarily early morning, late afternoon, or early evening.
 Early in the summer the "June Gloom" (marine layer, coastal fog) can make nice walking conditions but also can greatly obscure your views.
-And summer night hikes to Henninger Flats are popular (see below ).
+See Seasons of the San Gabriels for a detailed description of minding the seasons.

 Getting to the Trailhead: